priyam-saha-17/Landmark-Classification-and-Tagging-for-Social-Media/README.md

 The app.ipynb implements an application which shows the top 5 classes that the ensemble model thinks are the most relevant for the picture a user has uploaded on the application.

+The src folder contains all the necessary python files for data loading, CNN architecture from scratch, the transfer models etc.

 ### Dataset Info

 The landmark images are a subset of the Google Landmarks Dataset v2.

+### Credits

+This project is a part of the Udacity ML Fundamentals Nanodegree program, which I received as part of the AWS AI-ML Scholarship 2022-23.